 The Victorian Ombudsman is a constitutionally entrenched independent officer of the Victorian Parliament (ss 18(1B)(o), 94E Constitution Act 1975 (Vic)).
 The Victorian Ombudsman’s functions are primarily established by the Ombudsman Act 1973 (Vic) (“OA (Vic)”).

-• Parliamentary referrals: to investigate matters referred by a House of Parliament or parliamentary committee (s 16 OA Act (Vic)).
-The only matters that cannot be referred to the ombudsman are matters “concerning a judicial proceeding”.
-However, as a result of an amendment made in 2012, parliamentary referrals cannot oblige or empower the ombudsman to investigate “exempt persons or bodies” (s 13AA(3) OA Act (Vic)).
+• parliamentary referrals: to investigate matters referred by a House of Parliament or parliamentary committee (s 16).
+The only matters that cannot be referred to the Victorian Ombudsman are matters “concerning a judicial proceeding”.
+However, as a result of an amendment made in 2012, parliamentary referrals cannot oblige or empower the Victorian Ombudsman to investigate “exempt persons or bodies” (s 13AA(3));

 • state government departments and administrative offices;